OSGeo/OSGeoLive-doc/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, read the Pull Request Process section and if necessary,discuss the change you wish to make via [issue on our bug tracker](https://trac.osgeo.org/osgeolive/report/1), [OSGeoLive mailing list](https://lists.osgeo.org/mailman/listinfo/osgeolive), or any other method with the owners of this repository before making a change.
+When contributing to this repository, read the Pull Request Process section and if necessary, discuss the change you wish to make via [issue on our bug tracker](https://trac.osgeo.org/osgeolive/report/1), [OSGeoLive mailing list](https://lists.osgeo.org/mailman/listinfo/osgeolive), or any other method with the owners of this repository before making a change.

 By submitting you are agreeing to make your content available via our [open license policy](https://live.osgeo.org/en/copyright.html).